keypom/keypom-docs/docs/Tutorials/Basics/simple-drops.md

 ---

 ## Conclusion
 In this tutorial, you learned the basic steps of [creating a simple drop](simple-drops.md#introduction), steps to [initialize](simple-drops.md#getting-started---connecting-to-near) a NEAR blockchain connection, and how to [create](simple-drops.md#creating-the-simple-drop) the keys and drop.
 You also learned the purpose of the `initKeypom` function and when to use it.
+Once the drop was created, you constructed a valid linkdrop using the private keys in order to claim the assets.

 In the next tutorial, you'll be learning how to create and fund an NFT drop using the Keypom SDK.